Naval Air Station Patuxent River: 2000s: Forefront of research, development, and testing

 A number of new laboratory facilities on the forefront of research were created: a manned flight simulator, the Aircraft Anechoic Test Facility, the Air Combat Environment Test and Evaluation Facility, the Aircraft Test and Evaluation Facility, and the Captain Steven A. Hazelrigg Flight Test Facility.
 The physical plant was expanded by new construction: the U.S. Naval Test Pilot School academic building, an Aviation Survival Training Center pool facility and a new air-traffic-control tower.

-The base has not been slow in social advancement, either.
+The base's social infrastructure has grown as well.
 In 2013, a new, large-size child development center was completed.

-On 18 September 2014, Captain Heidi Fleming became the first female commanding officer of NAS Patuxent River, where she served until 2016.
+In September 2014, Captain Heidi Fleming became the first female commanding officer of NAS Patuxent River, where she served until 2016.

 For the future, the researchers are looking in the direction of unmanned flight.